 - 13.1 County lines is a term used to describe gangs and organised criminal networks involved in exporting illegal drugs around the country using dedicated mobile phone lines.
-Children and vulnerable adults are exploited to move (and store) drugs or money, with offenders often using coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims. - 13.2 County lines exploitation can occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child.
-This power imbalance can be due to the same range of factors set out in paragraph 12.2 on child criminal exploitation. - 13.3 Children can easily become trapped by this type of exploitation, as county lines gangs create drug debts and can threaten serious violence towards victims (and their families) if they attempt to leave the county lines network. - 13..4 Children can be targeted and recruited into county lines in a number of locations, including schools.
-Indicators of county lines include those indicators set out at 9.3 of this policy, with the main indicator being missing episodes from home and/or school. - 13.5 All staff are aware of indicators that children are at risk from or experiencing child criminal exploitation (CCE).
-The main indicator is increased absence or going missing from home/care, during which time the child may have been trafficked for the purpose of transporting drugs or money.
-Indicators of CCE also include, children who appear with unexplained gifts or new possessions, children who associate with other young people involved in exploitation, children who suffer from changes in emotional well-being or who misuse drugs and alcohol.
-All concerns about county lines must be reported to the DSL immediately. - 13.5 Where necessary, searching, screening and confiscation will be used to safeguard children.
+Children and vulnerable adults are exploited to move, store and sell drugs and money, with offenders often using coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims. - 13.2 County lines exploitation can occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child.
+This power imbalance can be due to the same range of factors set out in paragraph 12.1 on child criminal exploitation. - 13.3 Children can be targeted and recruited into county lines in a number of locations, including schools.
+Indicators of county lines include those indicators set out at 12.3 of this policy, with the main indicator being missing episodes from home and/or school.
+Additional indicators that may be present where a child is criminally exploited into county lines include children who: - go missing and are subsequently found in areas away from home; - have been victim or perpetrator of serious violence (e.g. knife crime) - are involved in receiving requests for drugs via a phone line, moving drugs, handing over or collecting money for drugs; - are exposed to techniques such as 'plugging', where drugs are concealed internally to avoid detection;

+- are found in accommodation with which they have no connection or in a hotel room where there is drug activity; - owe a 'debt bond' to their exploiters; - have their bank accounts used to facilitate drug dealing. - All staff are aware of indicators that children are at risk from or experiencing child criminal exploitation (CCE).
+The main indicator is increased absence or going missing from home/care, during which time the child may have been trafficked for the purpose of transporting drugs or money. - Where necessary, searching, screening and confiscation will be used to safeguard children.
 The school will defer to the guidance document and operate within the school behavior policy.